Life of Brian (Family Guy)

 "Life of Brian" is the sixth episode of the twelfth season and the 216th overall episode of the animated comedy series Family Guy.
-It aired on Fox in the United States and Canada on November 24, 2013, and is written by Alex Carter and directed by Joseph Lee.
+It aired on Fox in the United States on November 24, 2013, and is written by Alex Carter and directed by Joseph Lee.

-The episode revolves around the death of Brian Griffin, after being struck by a car, and the family coping with the loss by adopting a replacement dog, Vinny.
+The episode revolves around the death of Brian Griffin, after being run over by a car, and the family coping with the loss by adopting a replacement dog, Vinny.

 Plot

 Brian and Stewie flee a band of hostile Native Americans in a Jeep.
 Brian explains that on a trip to Jamestown in the past, Stewie gave the Native Americans guns which were used to wipe out the Europeans, leaving the Native Americans in charge of America.
-Stewie finds his return pad destroyed by bullets and decides to find the alternate timeline Stewie for help.
-Going to the equivalent of their house, they find a new time machine and pad then return to Jamestown to set things right.
+Stewie finds his return pad destroyed by bullets and decides to ask the alternate timeline Stewie for help.
+Going to the equivalent of their house, they find a new time machine and pad, then return to Jamestown.
 As soon as their original counterparts leave, they take back the guns and return to the proper time.

-Tired of their close calls, Stewie destroys his time machine and crushes the remains at the junkyard.
-While there, Stewie and Brian find a street hockey net and take it home for exercise.
+Tired of their close calls, Stewie destroys his time machine at the junkyard.
+While there, Stewie and Brian find a street hockey net and take it home.
 The first time they set it up, Brian is hit and critically injured by an out-of-control driver.
-At the vet, the Griffins learn that Brian's injuries are too overwhelming to overcome, and the family says their goodbyes.
-Just before he dies, Brian expresses his love for the family, thanking them for the wonderful life they gave him.
+The Griffins learn that Brian's injuries are fatal, and the family says their goodbyes.
+Before he dies, Brian expresses his love for the family.